kyma-project/examples/kiali/README.md

 ### Authentication

 Kiali supports different authentication strategies.
 The default authentication strategy uses a Kubernetes Service Account Token.
 If you use a kubeconfig file with a static token, you can use this token to authenticate.
-Depending on the chosen way to access Kiali, different authentication strategies might be suitable.
+Depending on your preferred way to access Kiali, different authentication strategies might be suitable.
 To learn more about Kiali authentication strategies, read [Kiali: Authentication Strategies](https://kiali.io/docs/configuration/authentication/).

-* For Kiali access by port-forwarding, no additional authentication is required and the [anonymous strategy](https://kiali.io/docs/configuration/authentication/anonymous/) can be activated:
+* For Kiali access by port forwarding, you need no additional authentication, and you can activate the [anonymous strategy](https://kiali.io/docs/configuration/authentication/anonymous/):
   ```bash
   helm upgrade --install --create-namespace -n ${KYMA_KIALI_NS} ${HELM_RELEASE_NAME} kiali/kiali-operator --set cr.spec.auth.strategy=anonymous -f https://raw.githubusercontent.com/kyma-project/examples/main/kiali/values.yaml
   ```